-Compounded Annual Growth Rate Formula
+What is the Compounded Annual Growth Rate Formula?

 Compounding is the effect where an investment earns interest not only on the principal component but also gives interest on interest.
 So compounded annual growth rate is the effective annual growth earned on investment considering compounding into the picture.
 This basically assumes that the interest earned every year is reinvested and it earns the same interest as the principal amount.
 That is the reason that compounded annual growth rate is always higher than the simple interest rate.
-Many investments like mutual funds, stock market return are not very linear and in a very unstable fashion.
+Many investments like mutual funds, stock market returns are not very linear and in a very unstable fashion.

 Compounded annual growth rate helps in smoothing out that return and will tell how much an investor has earned over the term of the investment given the fact that all the earnings between that period are reinvested at the same rate.
 Because of this smoothing effect, it helps us in comparing data sets with different level of volatility.
 It is very frequently used for the purpose of financial analysis.

 Ending Investment Amount = Start Amount (1 + CAGR) ^ Number of Years

 The formula for Compounded Annual Growth Rate –